cicada-lang/inet-cute/docs/articles/programming-with-interaction-nets.md

 (add)-target  // target number
 (add)-addend  // the number to be added
-(add)-return  // result of addition
+(add)-result  // result of addition
 ```

 There are two kinds of ports -- input ports and output ports.